 - Serves 2 (maybe)

-- 1 pint good-quality vanilla ice cream, softened but not melted
+- 1 pint store-bought or homemade vanilla ice cream, softened but not melted

 - 1 bottle Guinness Stout

-- 1. Divide the ice cream between 2 tall, ice-cold, wide-mouthed glasses, soda fountain glasses, or beer mugs.
+- 1. Divvy the ice cream between 2 tall, ice-cold, wide-mouthed glasses, soda fountain glasses, or beer mugs.

-- 2. Divide the Guinness equally between the two glasses, pouring it very slowly over the ice cream.
+- 2. Divvy the Guinness equally between the 2 glasses, pouring it very slowly over the ice cream.
 Wait a little for the foam to subside, then pour in the rest of the beer.
 Stir gently.
+You can take it from here.

 Guinness and Ice Cream Recipe © 2009 Colman Andrews.
 Photo © 2009 Dan Dickinson.
 All rights reserved.